Kamlin-MD/UNET-Echocardiography-ROI-segmentation/paper/paper.md

   --output <EVAL_DIR>
 ```

-The repository includes scripts and notebooks for training, evaluation, and
+For end-to-end dataset preprocessing, the repository includes a worked example
+notebook (`04_dataset_preprocessing.ipynb`) demonstrating a DICOM-to-NPZ
+workflow using the exported ONNX model:

+1. Recursively discover DICOM files and load cine frames.
+2. Optionally normalise clip length to a fixed frame count (e.g., 32) using an
+   adaptive stride: evenly downsample when frames > target, or linearly
+   interpolate when frames < target.
+3. Resize to 256x256 with aspect-ratio preservation and zero-padding; convert to
+   float32 and normalise pixel intensities to [0, 1].
+4. Apply optional orientation transforms (horizontal/vertical flips and 90-degree
+   rotations) for dataset-specific DICOM compatibility.
+5. Select a representative frame automatically (highest Shannon entropy among the
+   first few frames) and run ONNX EchoROI inference to obtain an ROI mask.
+6. Broadcast the ROI mask across the full clip and compute an LV-focused square
+   crop from the representative-frame mask (threshold 0.5; square side length set
+   by the mask height and centred on the mask bounding box).
+7. Apply the crop to all frames, resize to 112x112, and save as compressed NPZ
+   arrays shaped (32, 112, 112).

-ONNX export.
-Training data are not redistributed; users can retrain by providing
+Training data are not redistributed; users can retrain by providing matched
-matched image/mask pairs derived from their permitted datasets and/or
+image/mask pairs derived from their permitted datasets and/or site-specific
-site-specific LabelMe annotations.
+LabelMe annotations.

 # Availability and Reuse